Weimax Wines & Spirits

 In the days before Prohibition, both the Charles Krug Winery and Gundlach Bundschu Winery were somewhat highly-regarded for their Gewürztraminer wines.

 The Charles Krug Winery, run by the Mondavi family, was still a good source for Traminer in the 1950s and the grape may have reached the height of its popularity by the end of the 1970s when there were close to 5,000 acres planted in California.
-According to current statistics, there are 1590 acres planted in California today.
-Of the 3000 new acres of white wine grape vineyards planted in California in 2008, not a single one was Gewürztraminer!
+According to current statistics, there are 1715 acres planted in California today.
+In 2019 there were 16 new acres of Gewürztraminer planted and 50 the year before that!

 Today, there are not many wineries noted for Gewürztraminer.
-The top sources for this variety in California would include Lazy Creek, Thomas Fogarty, Claiborne & Churchill, Navarro, Stony Hill, Londer and Arista.
+The top sources for this variety in California would include Handley, Lazy Creek, Thomas Fogarty, Claiborne & Churchill, Navarro, Stony Hill, Mill Creek and Arista.
 These vintners tend to make dry to just off-dry versions.

 The Fetzer winery makes loads of Gewürztraminer, but it's less distinctive for varietal character and noted more for being simply fruity, sweet and low-priced.
 Sutter Home, the famed White Zinfandel producer, also dabbles in Gewürztraminer and makes a wine rivaling Fetzer's.